david-p-lang/VisionCoreMLSample/README.md

 # Getting started

-You will need the beta version of xCode and a device running the iOS 11 beta (make sure you only install the beta software on a test device!).
+You will need xCode v 10 and a device running the iOS 12

 ### CoreML Model